ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Search menu

-The search menu may also be included in your custom theme, and some of the built-in themes already support this as well.
-The search menu has some of its own unique targets, but does share some targets with the start menu.
-This means that some start menu styles will automatically be inherited and applied to search as well, but some elements may need to specifically targeted.
+The search menu has some of its own unique targets, but does share some targets with the Start menu.
+This means that some Start menu styles will automatically be inherited and applied to search as well, but some elements may need to specifically targeted.

-Versions 1.2 and newer of Windows 11 Start Menu Styler automatically apply the styles to the search menu.
-In order to include search in your theme in older versions:
-1. Go to the `Advanced` tab at the top in the Start Menu Styler mod.
-2. In the custom process inclusion list below, enter `SearchHost.exe`.
-3. Click save.

 ## Search menu remote debugging